 The truth is I’ve been eating this salad regularly all summer long.
 It’s fun to grill vegetables and sit on the porch.
 Now I’m soaking up every last day of summer!

-The nutrients keep my skin glowing, organs detoxed, body, mind, and spirit energized.
+The nutrients in this Grilled Summer Salad keep my skin glowing, organs detoxed, body, mind, and spirit energized.
 What could be better!

 For The Grill